At a Glance: The Best 308 Reloading Dies

 The type S bushing full length die is great for full-length resizing while maintaining exact control of the case neck.
 The bushing sizing die does not squeeze the diameter of the neck too small.
 When being used to size the brass it actually does not even touch the neck.
 Interchangeable bushings help with different levels of sizing and neck tension.
 To choose the right bushing number for the job, you should measure the diameter of the neck of a loaded round with the bullet seated in the brass and then you subtract the amount of neck tension you want to get.
 This way you can achieve greater accuracy with your reloaded rounds.
 The sizing die also includes a decapping rod which pokes the primer out of spent shells.
 I usually de-prime the case separately, so I do not use the rod.

 The Competition bullet seating die features a micrometer calibrated in .001″ increments and a floating seating stem system.
 That works great for eliminating concentricity problems.
-This video will provide you with more tips on the reloading process.

 - The neck of the case will not be excessively restricted

 - Includes multiple bushings for different types of cases

 - The locking ring threading is not that good

 Redding – Competition Bushing Neck Die Sets

 Redding’s competition reloading die set includes the following .308 reloading dies:

 - A competition bullet seater.

 The competition bushing neck sizing die is used for resizing the neck of the cartridge.
 This die features a retractable sleeve that helps align the entire brass and center it.
 The case goes into the sleeve and together they go into the die to resize the neck in the most accurate way possible.
 The micrometer on top of the die comes in quite handy when trying to achieve a precise neck length.

 The body die is designed to resize the case body and adjust the shoulder position down without disturbing the case neck.